Choosing a Star Tracker for Astrophotography

 Sky-Watcher Star Adventurer

-The Sky-Watcher Star Adventurer Pro is responsible for one of my favorite astro-images of all time, the Andromeda Galaxy.
-This portable star tracker is easy to polar align, and the pro pack comes with everything you could possibly need to mount your DSLR camera, lenses, and even a small telescope.
+The Sky-Watcher Star Adventurer Pro is responsible for one of my favorite images I have ever taken of the Andromeda Galaxy (shown below).
+This portable star tracker is easy to polar align, and the pro pack comes with everything you need to mount your DSLR camera, lenses, and even a small telescope.

 The Andromeda Galaxy captured using the Sky-Watcher Star Adventurer Pro.

-When comparing the specs between the iOptron SkyGuider Pro, and the Sky-Watcher Star Adventurer Pro, you’ll notice a number of similarities.
+When comparing the specs between the iOptron SkyGuider Pro, and the Sky-Watcher Star Adventurer Pro, you’ll notice several similarities.
 For example, the “Pro Pack” includes a counterweight kit, wedge base, and a built-in illuminated polar scope.

 - Weight: 2.2 lbs.